jessey-git/blender_bench/README.md

 * For now, naming conventions for APIs like sub_v3_v3v3(...) is kept even though the SSE variant of this API may now be working with a SSE type (effectively 4 floats).

 ### SSE Details
 * Passing the SSE types, like `__m128`, by reference does not seem to be necessary in the function signatures.
 No speedup was observed when doing so.
-  * TODO: Validate if this is also true in Debug builds
+Even the intrinsic functions themselves take their parameters as a value types.

 * Usage of the [__vectorcall](https://docs.microsoft.com/en-us/cpp/cpp/vectorcall?view=vs-2019) calling convention does not seem to be required for optimal performance.
-  * TODO: Validate if this is true for inlined vs. not functions too

 * The focus is on SSE2.
 Known downsides include:
   * Dot products are slower than necessary (requires SSE4 for better performance)